 Our Herbal Constipation Tea Blend is a short term answer to helping relieve constipation.
 This blend of herbs will gently support your body in breaking down and removing waste matter held in the colon.
-If you have ongoing issues, please contact us.
+If you have ongoing issues, please get in touch with us.
 Laxatives are not the answer to a long term lazy bowel, but there are other solutions.

 Scientific name: Althaea officinalis